SNazari23/DailyDish/docs/DailyDish_Developer Manual.md

 # ⚙️ Prerequisites
--Html
--Superbase
--Javascript
--CSS
+- Html
+- Superbase
+- Javascript
--
+- CSS

 # 🐱 Setup
 Dowland the files on the GitHub repository and run home.html.
 **Installing**:
--type in a terminal "npm install @supabase/supabase-js".
+- type in a terminal "npm install @supabase/supabase-js".
 - downland files on the GitHub repository.

 #  🧪 Testing